 San Cristobal

-One of the best reasons to stay here is how close it is to Sacsayhuamán, one of the most impressive Inca ruins.
-Additionally, if you get up early, you can enter for free before 7 a.m., avoiding crowds and the entrance fee.
+One of the best reasons to stay here is its proximity to Sacsayhuamán, one of the most impressive Inca ruins.
+Plus, if you get up early, you can avoid the morning crowds.

 Things to See and Do in San Cristóbal